 - Water: Helps to break down the dates.

-- Eggs: Are one of the key ingredients when making a flourless cake.
+- Large eggs: Are one of the key ingredients when making a flourless cake.
 When combined with the nut butter, the eggs help provide a great texture so no flour is required.
+That means egg substitutes may not work in this situation.

-- Cocoa powder: Adds a rich and decadent flavour.
+- Cocoa powder: Adds a rich and decadent flavor.
 Use unsweetened cocoa or cacao powder.

 - Applesauce: Helps adds some extra sweetness and moisture for a nice moist chocolate cake.
 Use unsweetened applesauce.